-Located in Cuneo Hall, our program office houses our director, Betsy Jones Hemenway, Ph.
-D., a professor in the history department; our graduate program director, Suzanne Bost, Ph.
+Located in Cuneo Hall, our program office houses our interim director, Ann Shanahan, M. F. A., a professor in the Department of Fine and Performing Arts; our graduate program director, Suzanne Bost, Ph.
 D., from the English department; our internship coordinator, Bren Ortega Murphy, Ph.
-D., from the School of Communication; and our graduate assistants Shay Collins and Stephanie Williams.
+D., from the School of Communication; and our graduate assistants Holly Bullard and Cait Wright.

 Our home screen features several informative modules.
 To the left there is a link to Broad Magazine, a WSGS supported, student-run, not-for-profit publication that presents monthly themed issues representing varying interests, identities, and communities within and outside of Loyola University Chicago.
 The Negotiating Spaces module links to a podcast created by Nicole Carrasco, a WSGS M.A. student, for her practicum.
 Be sure to like our page on Facebook and our Twitter handle using the connect links on the right.